-If food is designated for all life stages that means that it has to be appropriate for puppies.
+If food is designated for all life stages that means that it has to be appropriate for puppies, though large breed puppies do need to be mentioned specifically in the official statement for the food.
 As long as there is enough protein (at least 24%) and fat, you can use these foods for puppies.
 There is no evidence that higher protein is bad, but there is evidence that low protein is bad.